the-beerengineer/cbpi4_pixtendv2s/README.md

-# cbpi4_pixtendv2s
+# CBPi4 PiXtendV2S Plugin

-Adds support for the PiXtendV2S extension board to CraftBeerPi 4
+## Adds support for the PiXtendV2S extension board to CraftBeerPi 4

-Currently only adds the analog and digital inputs as sensors as well as a way to use a PT100 temp probe with the analoge inputs.

 The PiXtend extension boards add IEC 61131-2 compliant PLC inputs and outputs to a Raspberry Pi.
 Requires the 'PiXtend Python Library V2', or PPLV2, for short.

+## Currently adds the following to CBPi4:

+### Sensors:
+- **Analog Input (PiXtendV2S)**
+  Returns the raw value (0...5 or 0...10 V) of the selected analog input as float

+- **Digital Input (PiXtendV2S)**
+  Returns the state of the selected digital input as int, where 0 = False/OFF and 1 = True/ON

+- **PT100 (PiXtendV2S)**
+  Allows an analog input to be configured for a PT resistance thermometer (not just PT100).
+  Requires a hardware signal converter that sends a 0...5 or 0...10 V signal to one of the analog inputs
+  Input = analog input to use
+  Voltage = voltage range the input is set to
+  t_min = lowest temperature the signal converter is set to
+  t_max = highest temperature the signal converter is set to
+  Sensor output is a temperature in °C with 1 decimal

+### Actors:
+- **Digital Output (PiXtendV2S)**
+  Allows the selected digital output to be toggled on and off
+- **Relay (PiXtendV2S)**
+  Allows the selected relay to be toggled on and off

+## ToDo:

+- Add PWMs
+- Add GPIOs
+- Add DHT11 and DHT22 sensors

 For more info on the required library and the hardware itself see here:

 English: https://www.pixtend.de/downloads/pixtend-v2-downloads-english/